Upgrade to Configuration Manager current branch

 A site reset.
 This action includes a reinstallation of all site system roles.

 If the site is the top-level site of a hierarchy, it updates the client installation package on each distribution point in the hierarchy.
-The site also updates the default boot images to use the new Windows PE version that's included with the Windows 10 ADK.
+The site also updates the default boot images to use the new Windows PE version for the same version of the Windows ADK.
 However, the upgrade doesn't upgrade existing media for use with image deployment.

 If the site is a primary site, it updates the client upgrade package for that site.